adamayres/li-rnr-app/README.md

 # Clone the li-rnr-app branch
 git clone https://github.com/lithiumtech/li-rnr-app.git

-# Install the npm and bower dependencies in li-rnr-app
+# Install the npm dependencies in li-rnr-app
-cd li-rnr-app; npm install; bower install
+cd li-rnr-app; npm install;

 # Run the app using the default command of gulp
 gulp